Seiko is an underrated watch company.

 The White Snowflake doesn't just leave it to the movement, though.
 The watch face reminds you of snow and quiet winter mornings and gives this watch a clean look.

-The sharp hour and minute hands are crisp and well made, and the date display is readable and matches well with the watch face.
+The sharp hour and minute hands are crisp and well-made, and the date display is readable and matches well with the watch's face.

 The 41mm case and band are made of high-intensity titanium, giving this watch the durability of a lifetime.
-Unlike other Seiko watches, the Grand Seiko line comes in scratch-resistant anti-reflective sapphire.
+Unlike other Seiko timepieces, the Grand Seiko line comes in scratch-resistant anti-reflective sapphire.

 Is Seiko A Good Watch Brand?